NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ## New Features in Version 2.1
 HugeCTR version 2.1 is a major update which aims to provide a flexible, fast, scalable and reliable solution for CTR Training.
 Framework designers can consider it as a high-performance reference design.

-* Supporting three important networks: Wide and Deep Learning (WDL)[1], Deep Cross Network (DCN)[2] and DeepFM [3]
+* Supporting three important networks: Wide and Deep Learning (WDL)[1], Deep Cross Network (DCN)[2] and DeepFM [3];
-* A new embedding implementation `LocalizedSlotSparseEmbedding` which reduces the memory transactions across GPUs and nodes resiliently to the number of GPUs.
+* A new embedding implementation `LocalizedSlotSparseEmbedding` which reduces the memory transactions across GPUs and nodes resiliently to the number of GPUs;
-* Supporting multiple Embeddings in one network
+* Supporting multiple Embeddings in one network;
-* Supporting dense feature input, which doesn't need any embdding layer
+* Supporting dense feature input;
-* Supporting new layers like: Dropout / Split / Reshape / Multiply / FmOrder2 / MultCross / Add
+* Supporting new layers like: Dropout / Split / Reshape / Multiply / FmOrder2 / MultCross / Add;
-* Check bits in data reader to enable data check and error skip.
+* Check bits in data reader to enable data check and error skip;
-* L1 / L2 Regularization
+* L1 / L2 Regularization.

 ## Architecture and Supported Networks
 To enable large embedding training, the embedding table in HugeCTR is model parallel and distributed across all the GPUs in a homogeneous cluster, which consists of multiple nodes and multiple GPUs.
 Meanwhile, the dense model such as DNN is data parallel, which has one copy in each GPU (see Fig.1).